 I'd say you've got some pretty good arguments there.
 But they won't work.
 Not all the time, not very often, and not with everyone you care about.

 You will invariably get the standard replies, led by the number-one favorite on my top ten list of excuses to never buy gold: If things got so bad, you would not use a gold coin to buy a loaf of bread.

-I estimate my own record of selling the gold and silver story to my friends and loved ones at a 4% success rate.
+I estimate my record of selling the gold and silver story to my friends and loved ones at a 4% success rate.
 The success reported by friends who own precious metals is a bit lower, between 2% and 4%.
 Another informal survey I saw years ago found similar, very low results of around 3%.

 Gold Was Booted from the Monetary System, Wall Street, and Academia

-There is a very good reason that gold and silver are a tough sell: gold and silver have been drummed out of the American psyche over the past eighty years, starting in 1933 with FDR's war on gold ownership.
+There is a very good reason that gold and silver are a tough sell: gold and silver have been drummed out of the American psyche over the past ninety years, starting in 1933 with FDR's war on gold ownership.

-The drumming continued on through 1965 when LBJ ordered silver out of everyday U.S. coinage, trading mystery metal for the silver in our pocket change.
+The drumming continued through 1965 when LBJ ordered silver out of everyday U.S. coinage, trading mystery metal for the silver in our pocket change.
 Nixon finished us off in 1971 when he defaulted on America's promise to foreign nations to redeem their dollars for our gold.